Should you buy the Fitbit Versa 3 or the Samsung Galaxy Watch Active 2?

 - Old bands won't work

+Fitbit and Samsung are two of the most reputable names in the wearable industry, so it makes sense that you might be torn between two of the best Android smartwatches they provide: the Fitbit Versa 3 and the Samsung Galaxy Watch Active 2.
+Your decision will depend on a few key factors.
+For starters, these are two very different designs.
+Battery life is also something you should consider.
+Do you want extra health features and more personalization options?
+These are just a few of the questions you should ask yourself.

-Fitbit and Samsung are two of the most reputable names in the wearable industry, so it might be challenging to choose between two of their best smartwatches.
-The Fitbit Versa 3 and the Samsung Galaxy Watch Active 2 offer a lot of the same features and there isn't a major difference in price, either.
-If you're mostly set on having a watch that's full of health and fitness features, the Versa 3 is a great pick.
-If you want as many extras as possible, you might be better off with the Galaxy Watch Active 2.
+With that said, you'll notice that the Fitbit Versa 3 and the Samsung Galaxy Watch Active 2 offer many of the same features.
+There's not a huge difference in their asking prices, either.
+If you're focused on finding a smartwatch that's packed with health and fitness features, the Versa 3 is a great pick.
+If you want a watch with as many extra perks as possible, you might prefer the Galaxy Watch Active 2.

 The Fitbit Versa 3 is everything you want and more

-If you're familiar with the previous Versa models, you know that they have steadily improved over the years.
-The Fitbit Versa 3 provides users with all of the essentials they know and love.
-You'll have 24/7 heart-rate monitoring, 20+ goal-based exercise modes, advanced sleep monitoring, female health tracking, and Fitbit Pay.
+If you're familiar with the previous Versa models, you know they have steadily improved over the years.
+The Fitbit Versa 3 provides users with all the essentials they know and love.
+For example, you'll have 24/7 heart-rate monitoring, 20+ goal-based exercise modes, advanced sleep monitoring, female health tracking, and Fitbit Pay.

-You'll recognize the company's signature squircle design with a few differences.
-It offers a bigger display area, smoother lines, increased comfort, increased responsiveness, and more effortless interactions The 40mm aluminum case comes in Soft Gold and Black.
-Another upgrade is the new infinity band that has a quick-release system.
+You'll recognize the company's signature squircle design with a few key differences.
+It offers a bigger display area, smoother lines, increased comfort, and increased responsiveness.
+The 40mm aluminum case comes in Soft Gold and Black.
+Another upgrade you'll appreciate is the new Fitbit Versa 3 bands, which have a quick-release system.
 These bands are much easier to swap out, which was a long time coming.
 Keep in mind that the old Fitbit Versa bands won't work with this new system.

-|FItbit Versa 3
+|Fitbit Versa 3

 |Samsung Galaxy Watch Active 2